RawthiL/PET_DeepAttCorrection/README.md

 ### Requirements

-The trainig of the model requires:
+The training of the model requires:
 * CPU RAM >= 16 GB
 * GPU RAM >= 6 GB
-* CUDA CAPABILIY > 3.6
+* CUDA CAPABILITY > 3.6

-The training times will largly depend on the GPU and CPU speed.
+The training times will largely depend on the GPU and CPU speed.
 A solid state storage unit is advised but not required.
 To run the test notebooks a GPU is not required, but will speed up the process.
 Testing requires at least 8GB CPU RAM.
-A docker image is proveided to run the code, [here](https://hub.docker.com/r/rawthil/iar-pet), and then executing the jupyter notebbok server with:
+A docker image is provided to run the code, [here](https://hub.docker.com/r/rawthil/iar-pet), and then executing the jupyter notebook server with:

-<p>docker run -u $UID:$UID --gpus all -v /PATH/TO/REPOSIORY:/tf/iAR-PET -p 5000:8888 -it ar-pet jupyter notebook --ip=0.0.0.0 --allow-root</p>
+<p>docker run -u $UID:$UID --gpus all -v /PATH/TO/REPOSITORY:/tf/iAR-PET -p 5000:8888 -it ar-pet jupyter notebook --ip=0.0.0.0 --allow-root</p>

 and opening on the browser: [http://localhost:5000/tree/](http://localhost:5000/tree/)

-Alternativelly, the code can be run in an enviromet with python 3.6.8, jupyter notebook support and the following libraries:
+Alternatively, the code can be run in an environment with python 3.6.8, jupyter notebook support and the following libraries:

 * dataclasses==0.7
 * dicom==0.9.9.post1